myneedus/Recipe-Protein-Calorie-Analysis/README.md

 **Result**: The observed variance of category means was 0.007003991121994941.
 After 1000 permutations, the resulting p-value was **0.00**.

 **Conclusion**: Since the p-value is significantly below 0.05, I rejected the null hypothesis.
 This could suggest that protein-to-calorie ratio varies significantly across recipe categories, indicating that recipe type could be a meaningful predictor of protein efficiency.
-Howvever its important to note, we can not determine this as the absolute truth as the hypothesis test was not intesive enough and no experiment was conducted to determine a cause effect relationship.
+However, it's important to note that we can not determine this as the absolute truth as the hypothesis test was not intensive enough, and no experiment was conducted to determine a cause-and-effect relationship.

 ## Framing a Prediction Problem
 **Prediction Problem**: Predict the protein-to-calorie ratio of a recipe.